-“Out West, the trails were designed with pack horses in mind, so they cut switchbacks up the mountains”, she says.
+“Out West, the trails were designed with pack horses in mind so they cut switchbacks up the mountains”, she says.
 “These trails in the Whites are some of the oldest in the country and they go straight up and down the sides of the mountains.”

 Having spent two days on the trail already, I knew what she meant.
 This is full-body hiking.
 It wasn’t just my knees that were sore.
 My back, my lats, my triceps.
-What kind of hiking was this?
+What kind of hiking is this?

 One expects the people who choose to spend their summers living in a mountaintop hut to be introverted and socially awkward.
 But that’s hardly the case.
-Without exception, the hut crews were friendly and talkative, the stars of daily skits that accompany breakfast.
+Without exception, the hut crews were friendly, talkative, stars of daily skits that accompany breakfast.
 At Zealand Falls hut, which is perched beside the cascade that gives the hut its name, I sat down with Eric Gotthard, a four-year veteran hut crew member and second season hutmaster, overseeing the day-to-day operations of the place.
 He values his intimate relationship with a place that most people see only briefly, weary from the day’s hike.
-“I meet these people passing through and learn their stories, and I’m carrying on a tradition that’s been going on here for more than a century”, he says.
+“I meet these people passing through and learn their stories and I’m carrying on a tradition that’s been going on here for more than a century”, he says.

 “I’ve got a foot in the real world—a girlfriend, an apartment in Manchester—and I know this won’t go on forever.
 But one old hutman told me to do this job as long as you’ve got the energy, so I’ve probably got another season in me.”

-Though all the huts are a little different, all feature a large common room with rows of dining tables and benches, a kitchen, and communal bunk rooms, some with beds stacked four high.
-Guests are treated to spartan yet tidy accommodations.
-A massive dinner is served at 6 p.m. sharp (“eat all you want but only take what you can eat”) and bunks come with three wool blankets and a pillow.
+Though all the huts are a little different, all feature a large common room with rows of dining tables and benches, a kitchen and communal bunk rooms, some with beds stacked four high.
+Guests are treated to spartan, yet tidy accommodations.
+A massive dinner is served at 6pm sharp (“eat all you want but only take what you can eat”) and bunks come with three wool blankets and a pillow.
 The rest is up to you.
 Come morning, after an equally hearty breakfast, the routine begins again, with hikers packing their bags and setting off for their next hut and the crew starting the stews and loaves of fresh bread for that night’s new band of weary arrivals.

 On our three days on the trail, skies were sunny and it was unseasonably warm for early October, just a week before the huts closed for the full-service season.
 The rain shell never came out of my pack and the last of the fall colors on the mountainsides made for technicolor views.
-This didn’t make the hiking any easier, but at least it was less unpleasant.
+This didn’t make the hiking any easier but at least it was less unpleasant.
 We topped out on four 4,000-foot peaks on the traverse between Zealand and Galehead, with close to 3,000 feet of vertical hiked.
-Much of the hiking is in the woods, but occasionally we would suddenly emerge onto a bald peak peppered with knee-high bonsai-like “krummholz” trees, the only vegetation that survives in this low-altitude, windswept alpine zone.
+Much of the hiking is in the woods, but occasionally we would suddenly top out on a bald peak peppered with knee-high bonsai-like “krummholz” trees, the only vegetation that survives in this low-altitude, windswept alpine zone.
 Views over the valleys are breathtaking; though roads thread through the White Mountains and small towns like Conway and Lincoln are mere miles away, you’d never know it.